upptime/upptime/README.md

-# ⬆️ Up.js
+# ⬆️ Upptime

-Up.js is the open-source uptime monitor and status page, powered entirely by GitHub Actions and Issues.
+Upptime is the open-source uptime monitor and status page, powered entirely by GitHub Actions and Issues.

 Live status: <!--live status--> **🟥 Outage**